dfinity/canister_fuzzing/README.md

 ## How It Works

-The canister fuzzing framework integrates three key components to provide a powerful, coverage-guided fuzzing experience for Internet Computer canisters:
+The canister fuzzing framework integrates two main components:

 *   **`libafl` (Fuzzing Engine)**: At its core, the framework uses `libafl`, a state-of-the-art fuzzing library. `libafl` is responsible for the main fuzzing loop, which includes:
     *   Generating and mutating inputs.